EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 That's the Strength-finding Interview!
 I hope you find this useful.

+This is the result of research, experimentation, and iteration across years of work, quite often in collaboration with [@Trek](https://twitter.com/trek).
+You can read [Trek's earlier take](https://medium.com/@trek/tired-engineering-interviews-hired-engineering-auditions-5f9f00147a57) on this format, as well.

 I consider this to be an evolving process.
 If you have questions or feedback, please let me know!

-# References

-This is the result of research, experimentation, and iteration across years of work, quite often in collaboration with [@Trek](https://twitter.com/trek).
-You can read [Trek's earlier take](https://medium.com/@trek/tired-engineering-interviews-hired-engineering-auditions-5f9f00147a57) on this format, as well.

-Other Interesting Resources
+## Other Interesting Resources

 - [Lara Hogan's Interview Loop Template](https://larahogan.me/blog/onsite-interview-loop-template/)
 - [Gallup's Clifton Strengths Finder](https://www.gallupstrengthscenter.com/)